Ahmed-AG/k8s-quick-start-tutorial/task2.md

 # Build a sample application
 In this example, we will build a sample application that consists of the following:
 1. A MongoDB as the `Backend`.
-Accessable only for the front end and consists of one Pod
+Accessible only for the Frontend and consists of one Pod
 2. A Mongo-express as the `Frontend`.
-Accessiable from the outside and consits of one Pod
+Accessible from the outside and consists of one Pod

-To do that, we will use three different configration files as follows:
+To do that, we will use three different configuration files as follows:
 - [./example1-mongoApp/backend-mongo-db.yaml](./example1-mongoApp/backend-mongo-db.yaml): Will create a Deployment and a Service for the backend
 - [./example1-mongoApp/frontend-mongo-express.yaml](./example1-mongoApp/frontend-mongo-express.yaml): Will create a Deployment and a Service for the frontend
 - [./example1-mongoApp/mongodb-configmap.yaml](./example1-mongoApp/mongodb-configmap.yaml): Will create ConfigMap that will have the backend's name